 There are a limited number of Teaching Assistant (TA), Associate Instructor (AI) and Graduate Student Researcher (GSR) positions available in NAS each year.
 TA and AI positions are awarded by faculty in late spring for the following academic year.
 Students are employed as GSRs to work with an individual faculty member on aspects of the member's research.
-Generally, faculty will hire graduate students who are eligible for workstudy.
+Generally, faculty will hire graduate students who are eligible for work- study.

-Hiring paperwork for NAS departmental positions is processed in the HIP (Hart Interdisciplinary Programs) office located in 2201 Hart Hall.
+Hiring paperwork for GSR departmental positions is processed in the HIP (Hart Interdisciplinary Programs) office located in 2201 Hart Hall.
+Hiring paperwork for ASE positions is processed by the Graduate Program Coordinator.
 In order to submit this paperwork, students must register for 12 credits for the quarter they are holding the appointment, and then submit the completed Graduate Student Eligibility Checklist to the Graduate Program Coordinator.
-The completed checklist, along with any additional paperwork requested by HIP, should be submitted to the HIP office according to the instructions submitted via e-mail to departmental hires.
+The completed paperwork must be submitted to the office requesting accordingly.